 Student Joyce Reiners-Joliet described her experiences on exchange at Zagreb School of Business

-1. Organisation of the semester abroad at the University of Ludwigshafen
+1. The organisation of the semester abroad at the University of Ludwigshafen

-2. Organisation of the semester abroad at the Visoka poslovna škola Zagreb
+2. The organisation of the semester abroad at the Visoka poslovna škola Zagreb

 3. Living in Zagreb